 The Brain Injury Association of America (BIAA) is the country’s oldest and largest nationwide brain injury advocacy organization.
-Our mission is to advance brain injury prevention, research, treatment and education and to improve the quality of life for all individuals impacted by brain injury.
+Our mission is to advance awareness, research, treatment and education and to improve the quality of life for all individuals impacted by brain injury.
 Through advocacy, we bring help, hope and healing to millions of individuals living with brain injury, their families and the professionals who serve them.
 The Brain Injury Association of America was founded by individuals who wanted to improve the quality of life for their family members and patients who had sustained brain injuries.
 The Association has a long and illustrious history.
 Here are some of the highlights: 1980 2011 Following the tragedy in Tuscon, Ariz., in which Rep. Gabrielle Giffords was shot during a constituent event, BIAA facilitated a news conference featuring the Congressional Brain Injury Task Force, Rep. Giffords’ staff and BIAA’s volunteer medical director Brent Masel urging the U.S. Department of Health and Human Services to standardize access to care through the rule making process of the Patient Protection and Affordable Care Act.
 BIAA spokespersons were featured in coverage of the Access to Care press conference and in other stories carried by national outlets such as ABC News, The Washington Post, ProPublica/National Public Radio, USA Today, New York Times and US News & World Report and in local and regional Associated Press stories.

 Dr. Martin and Marilyn Price Spivack invite five family members and professionals to their home to discuss the need to form an organization to effect change for individuals with brain injury.
 By afternoon’s end, the commitment to create the National Head Injury Foundation (NHIF) is made.
 Articles of Incorporation are filed in the Commonwealth of Massachusetts on September 23.
 The individuals present at the meeting become NHIF's chartered members and many serve as directors of the organization for one to three years.